devbored/devbored.io/views/blog/baremetal-kl25z-dev-pt1.md

 - GDB : Contains the C/C++ debugger.
 We will cross-compile this for arm-none-eabi
 - OpenOCD : A free and open-source tool that can program and debug many different target processors.

-(FYI: Each of the list items is a hyperlink to their respective download page for convenience)

 ## Binutils
 Let's start with downloading and building Binutils.
-The Binutils link will take you to the FTP site to download the tool.
 Download the tarball (i.e. tar.gz) version that you want to use (I downloaded the **binutils-2.31.tar.gz** if you want to follow along).
 It would also be a good optional idea to download and use the **.sig** file to verify the integrity of the downloaded file using GNU GPG but this is an optional step.

 Now, building Binutils is fairly straightforward using the automake tool.
 We will do an out-of-source build by creating and going into a 'build' directory, then specify build options to the Automake configure script.